400 Characters Nominations

-To mark our 400th anniversary, we will be publishing a hard-backed, full-colour volume tracing the College’s History from founding to present day.
+To mark our 400th anniversary, we have published a hard-backed, full-colour volume tracing the College’s History from founding to present day.

-The book features chapters on Pembroke’s buildings and gardens; 400 years of intellectual life and international collaboration; and our leadership in access and outreach.
+Featuring images from the College's archives and profiles of the remarkable individuals who have passed through our doors, the book maps the evolution of College life with chapters on Pembroke’s buildings and gardens, 400 years of intellectual life and international collaboration, and our leadership in access and outreach.

 Thanks to the generosity of an alumnus, all proceeds of the book will support our next 400 years.